Level: Advanced (Level 3)Awarding Body: AQA

 During my time at St Charles, Sociology was easily my favorite subject.
 I had great and supportive teachers that really know how to bring the subject alive with interactive lessons, which helped me to learn better.
 Not only did I enjoy learning Sociology, but I found that it had useful and direct links to other subjects that I studied.
 Also, I found that what I was learning was often relevant to real life contemporary situations.
 The realisation of this has led me to have a better understanding of the societies around the world including the one we live in, and ultimately understand the many factors that contribute to the people we grow into.
 For this reason, I believe that taking on Sociology is a great decision for anyone regardless of what your career goals are.

-Students always achieve well in Sociology, with a good record of A*-C grades.
+Students always achieve well in Sociology, with a good record of high grades.

 Some subjects that complement Sociology include Government and Politics, Psychology, Health and Social Care, RE, Media Studies and Business Studies.

 Along with an immensely challenging and exciting discipline, you will be given the opportunity to experience the social world first hand and have guest speaks come in and speak with you: